 Family gatherings or a celebration can be had at the waterfront pavilion.
 It has space for up to 100 people.
 View of the Assateague Lighthouse can be seen from here and the pier is nearby as well as a community campfire.

 Golf carts can be rented as well as bikes and kayaks.
-The kayak launch is right by the pier.
-There are also on site laundry facilities and propane filling stations for a fee.
+People who holiday with their own equipment will be interested to know that the kayak launch is right by the pier, meaning that you could inquire about bringing along your own kayak.
+If you don’t have one already, you may need to look at different kayak rack for trailer options to allow you to travel around with your kayaking gear.
+It should also be of note that there are also on site laundry facilities and propane filling stations for a fee.
 A general store is available and you can purchase firewood, citronella candles, charcoal, ice, and much more.

 Maui Jack’s is a new waterpark that opened in 2018 and is walkable from the campgrounds.
 It looked really nice, but was closed while we were there so we weren’t able to experience it.
 It opened the day we left.
 There is a place to get food and drinks at the waterpark.
 I was told if staying at the KOA you get a discount on the entry fee.

 Besides getting torn up by the bugs, we really enjoyed staying at KOA Chincoteague Island.
 It was such a fun and peaceful place.
 The staff was very nice.
 I enjoyed sitting out on the patio and picnic tables staring up at the constellations that this city girl never gets to see.
 Sitting outside and making s’mores was also a highlight.
 I would definitely want to go back and stay in a cabin for a different experience.